 “Most women often assume this pain to be ‘normal’.
-But pain due to endometriosis increases with each cycle and eventually forces them to take painkillers” says Dr Priti Arora-Dhamija, consultant gynecologist at Sitaram Bhartia Hospital in South Delhi.
+But pain due to endometriosis increases with each cycle and eventually forces them to take painkillers” says Dr Priti Arora-Dhamija, Senior Gynecologist & Fertility expert at Sitaram Bhartia Hospital in South Delhi.

 “Too often, women suffer unnecessarily for years before seeking help.”

 Read this post in Hindi